StyrbjornKall/TRIDENT/README.md

 ```

 ## Dependencies

-`fishbait_development.yml` and `fishbait_development.txt`
+**Replicate entire study**
 Contains all packages required to reproduce this study:
 ```bash
 conda env create -f fishbait_development_environment.yml
 ```

-`fishbait_inference.yml` and `fishbait_inference.txt`
+**Use models for inference**
 Contains only the packages required for making predictions using the fine-tuned models and skips development-only packages:
 ```bash
 conda env create -f fishbait_inference_environment.yml
 ```

 ## Layout
-`data` contains all preprocessed data used for training our fine-tuned EC50, EC10 and combined model.
+`data` contains all preprocessed data used for training our nine fine-tuned EC50, EC10 and combined models.
+Also contains QSAR comparison data.

 `development` contains all code needed to replicate the findings presented in the publication.

-`fishbAIT` houses the fine-tuned model weigths.
+`fishbAIT` contains the nine fine-tuned Deep Neural Network modules for the models.
+For the fine-tuned transformer (RoBERTa) modules, refer to [Huggingface model-hub](https://huggingface.co/StyrbjornKall).

-`tutorials` contains tutorial notebooks for running inference using the fine-tuned models.
+`tutorials` contains very simple tutorial notebooks for running inference using the fine-tuned models.
+Written in order to minimize programmatic interference so that very basic python knowledge suffice.

+*Refer to each sections README for further descriptions.*